-The Adler School is committed to serving both traditional and nontraditional students.
-A number of degree programs, certificates, and concentrations can be completed on either a full-time or part-time basis.
-Because of the demands required for students seeking graduate education and training in professional psychology, it is strongly recommended that students enroll full-time in order to focus the necessary time and attention to their studies and clinical training.
+Adler University is committed to serving students with diverse needs through multiple degree options.
+A number of degree programs, certificates, and concentrations can be completed on either a full-time or part-time basis via online, blended, or traditional on-ground delivery methods.
+It is strongly recommended that students pursuing a counseling or clinical psychology degree enroll full time in order to focus the necessary time and attention to their studies and clinical training.
 Degree programs and concentrations are offered in the following areas: